-Organization is a Japanese habit, as already mentioned in clean and green Japan article, is a culture that is inserted right into childhood.
-Organization is a lifelong thing, but not all Japanese are fit for organization.
+Organization is a Japanese habit, as already stated in clean and green japan article, it is a culture that is inserted in childhood.
+Organization is something for a lifetime, but not all Japanese people fit in with organization.
 (Article written by: Bruna Bye)

 Organization taught in schools

-Students from primary school learn about organization, starting with the uniform that its use is mandatory and must be visible from the beginning of the journey to school.
-Going to school on foot is one of the requirements made by elementary schools that organize the routes, time and the division of the students' groups.
+Students from primary school learn about organization, starting with the uniform, which is mandatory and must be visible from the beginning of the journey to school.
+Going to school on foot is one of the demands made by primary schools that organize routes, time and the division of student groups.

-Schools prioritize visual standards, bathrooms and the school's outdoor area.
-In elementary school, they are taught to serve lunch for their colleagues, some schools ask not to send snacks from home, since the meal is nutritious and diverse.
-This helps to teach why one should accept something that has been offered with respect.
+Schools prioritize the visual standard, bathrooms and the outside area of the school.
+In primary school they are taught to serve lunch to their classmates, some schools ask not to send snacks from home, as the meal is nutritious and diverse.
+This helps in teaching why one should respectfully accept something that has been offered.

-In schools, extra-curricular activities are adhered to and including household chores such as cleaning, cooking and even sewing.
+In schools, extra-curricular activities are adhered to, including household chores such as cleaning, cooking and even sewing.

-Students are divided into groups, help with cleaning and organizing the school.
-In order to improve the students' development, a student council meets, each room having its representative, vice-representative and a responsible teacher.
-Students become responsible for their school, sending the message of taking care of the space I belong to.
+Students are divided into groups, they help with cleaning and organizing the school.
+To improve the students' development, a student council meets, with each room having its representative, vice-representative and a responsible teacher.
+Students become responsible for their school, passing on the message of taking care of the space I belong.

-Thanks for the meal: It starts with making the meal itself, respecting the food, from its cut to the time of its preparation, because the food was a living being, so there is respect and one should be thankful for receiving the meal.
-The popular expression “eating with your eyes” is very well understood by the Japanese, who since children learn what looks like the first judgment, serve everything very well organized and separate.
+Thanks for the meal: It starts with making the meal itself, respecting the food, from its cut to the time of its preparation, because the food was a living being, so there is respect and one should be grateful for receiving the meal.
+The popular expression “eat with your eyes” is very well understood by the Japanese, who since childhood learn that appearance is the first judgment, they serve everything very well organized and separated.

-The separation in several containers is done because of the type of dish served, each ingredient or preparation must be valued, “it was not just a grain of rice consumed, but the set of grains that were previously cultivated, harvested, selected and prepared for be consumed ”.
-Some factors that can influence quality: temperature, physical condition, present amount of oil or fat, texture, aroma and flavor.
+The separation into several containers is done because of the type of dish served, each ingredient or preparation must be valued, “it was not just a grain of rice consumed, but the set of grains that were previously cultivated, harvested, selected and prepared for use” be consumed”.
+Some factors that can influence the quality: temperature, physical state, present amount of oil or fat, texture, aroma and flavor.

-Time is money: Good administration, management and organization is necessary for profits.
-Time teaches you about patience, speed and action.
+Time is money: Good administration, management and organization is necessary for there to be profits.
+Time teaches patience, speed and action.
 The proportion of time spent is the quantity of quality of the result.
-Each work environment has its own method, but in general, the organization is the control to avoid losses and promote profits.
-That is why they value job titles.
+Each work environment has its method, but in general, the organization is the control to avoid losses and promote profits.
+And that's why they value job titles.

-The lowest position, is the beginner or has little knowledge and experience, he must respect his superior for order.
-The superior is responsible for his minors and any error that occurs at fault will be the superior's.
-The pressure and concern that reaches the superiors is so serious that several employees avoid some promotions or titles that do not feel totally safe to receive or exercise them.
+The lowest position, is the beginner or who has little knowledge and experience, he must respect his superior so that there is order.
+The superior is responsible for his minors and any error that occurs will be the superior's fault.
+The pressure and concern that affects superiors is so serious that many employees avoid some promotions or titles that they do not feel completely safe to receive or exercise.

 The organization in public areas